Cardi Health Uncovers That Diabetes and Smoking Are Not as Common as Other Factors Among Users With Heart Health Issues

-The survey has found that low levels of physical activity (75%) and obesity (74%) were the most noticeable factors impacting the health of people with high blood pressure or cholesterol.
+The survey has found that low levels of physical activity (75%) and obesity (74%) were the most noticeable factors impacting the health of Cardi Health users.
 28% reported having food allergies, 15% had diabetes, and only 6% said they smoke.

-Even though diabetes is not as common as other factors, it’s still a very dangerous comorbidity that will accelerate the development of cardiovascular issues.
+Even though diabetes was not as common as other factors mentioned in the survey, it’s still a very dangerous comorbidity that can accelerate the development of cardiovascular issues.

-Smoking is the second factor that took a surprisingly low place on the ranking.
-Most people who have heart health issues either do not smoke, have already quit, or prefer to keep this information private.
+Smoking is the second factor that is surprisingly low on the list.
+Its prevalence may have declined because most people with heart health problems either do not smoke, have already quit, or prefer to keep this information private.

-This finding correlates with the decline in the popularity of smoking in the US.
-The CDC reports that in 2005, around 20.9% of American adults smoked, whereas, in 2019, it went down to 14%.
+This finding correlates with the decline in the popularity of smoking in the United States.
+The CDC reports that about 20.9% of American adults smoked in 2005, compared to 12.5% in 2020.

-“Smoking has a terrible impact on your heart health.
-It’s refreshing to see that people who seek to improve their health are already taking steps to get rid of this habit,” said Robertas Pranevičius.
+“Smoking has a terrible effect on your heart health.
+It’s refreshing to see that people who seek to improve their health are already taking steps to get rid of this habit,” said Pranevicius.

 Read the full report here: https://publuu.com/flip-book/15285/47762/page/1

-Kilo Health joins Innovators’ Network at American Heart Association Center for Health Technology & Innovation
+Kilo Health Joins Innovators’ Network at American Heart Association’s Center for Health Technology & Innovation

-American Heart Association consortium advances development of evidence-based health tech solutions Kilo Health, the digital health company behind the cardiovascular health management app Cardi Health, has joined the American […]
+American Heart Association Consortium Advances Development of Evidence-Based HealthTech Solutions Kilo Health, a leader in the digital health and wellness sector that’s behind the cardiovascular health management app […]

-A report released by Cardi Health, a data-powered cardiovascular health management company, has found that high cholesterol is directly linked with high blood pressure.
-In a survey of […]
+A report released by Cardi Health, a digital cardiovascular health solution for managing and preventing heart diseases, has found that high cholesterol is prevalent among Cardi Health users […]

-A groundbreaking study by Cardi Health, a startup focused on managing cardiovascular health, has shown that almost 90% of people with hypertension and/or high […]
+A large-scale survey by Cardi Health, a digital cardiovascular health solution for managing and preventing heart diseases, has shown that almost 90% of respondents with hypertension and/or high […]

 Start managing your cardiovascular disease now!